Smooth (song)

 "Smooth" is a song performed by American rock band Santana and Rob Thomas of Matchbox Twenty, who sings the lead vocals.
-It was released to radio on June 15, 1999, as the lead single from Santana's 1999 studio album, Supernatural.
-It was physically released as a single in August.
+It was released to radio on June 15, 1999, as the lead single from Santana's 1999 studio album, Supernatural, and was physically released as a single in August.
 It was written by Itaal Shur and Thomas, who re-wrote Shur's original melody and lyrics, and produced by Matt Serletic.

-The song was an international success, reaching number one on the US Billboard Hot 100 for 12 consecutive weeks.
-It was the final number-one hit of the 1990s and the first number-one hit of the 2000s, and the only song to appear on two decade-end Billboard charts.
+The song was a top-40 hit in several countries.
+On the US Billboard Hot 100, it was the final number-one hit of the 1990s and the first number-one hit of the 2000s, and the only song to appear on two decade-end Billboard charts; the song spent 12 consecutive weeks at the top spot.
 "Smooth" was ranked as the second-most-successful song ever on Billboard's Hot 100 60th Anniversary listing.
 In 2000, the song won a Grammy Award for Record of the Year, Song of the Year, and Best Pop Collaboration with Vocals at the 42nd Annual Grammy Awards.
-"Smooth" also peaked at number one in Canada and charted within the top 10 in Australia, Austria, Ireland, and the United Kingdom.
+"Smooth" also reached number one in Canada and number three in the UK and Ireland.

 Concept and background

 "Smooth" was originally conceived by Itaal Shur as a song called "Room 17".
-The lyrics were stripped off and the track was given to Rob Thomas, who re-wrote the lyrics and melody and re-titled it "Smooth", then recorded the song as a demo to play for Santana.
-After hearing the song, Santana decided to have Thomas record the final version.
-Matt Serletic (who produced Matchbox Twenty's debut album Yourself or Someone Like You in 1996) produced the song, and it was released from Santana's 1999 album Supernatural.
+The lyrics were stripped off as they were deemed too sexual by EMI Records, so the track was given to Rob Thomas, who re-wrote the lyrics and melody and re-titled it "Smooth".
+Within a few hours, Thomas had written the new chorus, after which he returned to Shur with the reworked song and recorded a demo to play for Santana.
+Thomas had originally not intended to perform the song's vocals and instead viewed "Smooth" as his "first foray into writing".
+George Michael was among the names considered to sing "Smooth", although Clive Davis and Matt Serletic suggested that Thomas sing it instead.

+Thomas cited his wife as an inspiration for some of the lyrics, who he had recently met after moving to New York City.
+Upon hearing it, his wife insisted that it would be commercially successful.

+Serletic (who produced Matchbox Twenty's debut album Yourself or Someone Like You in 1996) produced the song, and it was released from Santana's 1999 album Supernatural.
 Thomas originally had George Michael in mind to sing the song.